nxt-insurance/nxt_http_client/README.md

 # NxtHttpClient

 Build http clients with ease.
-NxtHttpClient is a simple DSL on top of the awesome typhoeus gem.
+NxtHttpClient is a simple DSL on top of the awesome [typhoeus](https://github.com/typhoeus/typhoeus) gem.
+Configure your http clients on the class level and then adjust them on a request options on the instance level if necessary.
-The idea is that you can configure your http clients on the class level and then adjust or further configure request options on the instance level.
-All http interactions are handled by typhoeus.
+All http interactions are handled by [typhoeus](https://github.com/typhoeus/typhoeus).
 If you need to access the original `Typhoeus::Request` in your instance, you can do that.

-## ToDo
-- Add proper callbacks
-    - Maybe allow to register callbacks with name
-    - Do not inherit callbacks but allow to select callbacks from parent
-- Add proper logger

 ## Installation